fpsvogel/learn-functional-programming/README.md

 ### Applications

+A few real-world things you can do with with Haskell.

 - [ ] [Obelisk](https://github.com/obsidiansystems/obelisk) is a web app framework in which the front end is written in Haskell too.
 - [ ] [IHP](https://ihp.digitallyinduced.com/) or [Yesod](https://www.yesodweb.com/) are more traditional web app frameworks.
 - [ ] [Pandoc](https://github.com/jgm/pandoc) as an example project outside of web dev.

 ### Dependent types, type theory

+I probably won't get into this, but I'm saving these just in case.

 - [ ] 💲[Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris)
 - [ ] [Agda Wiki](https://wiki.portal.chalmers.se/agda/pmwiki.php)